2 workers, suspect injured during armed robbery in Chapel Hill, 1 suspect on the run

 CHAPEL HILL, N.C.
-(WTVD) -- Three people were injured in a fight during a Monday night armed robbery in Chapel Hill.
+(WTVD) -- Three people were injured in a fight during an armed robbery in Chapel Hill on Monday night.

-Just after 8 p.m., Chapel Hill police said two suspects-- one armed with a revolver, the other a BB gun-- attempted to rob the La Nueva Guadalupana.
+Just after 8 p.m., Chapel Hill police said two suspects-- one armed with a revolver, the other a BB gun-- attempted to rob the La Nueva Guadalupana on W. Rosemary Street.

 Officers say a fight broke out between the suspects and the store workers.